 And another closeup of the tasty Reese’s inside.

 You can either leave them plain like I did…

 Or if you’re feeling extra fancy, drizzle them with a bit of melted chocolate.
 This was my original plan with the batch, but I actually liked the clean and simple look even better.
 Either way, though, I’m pretty sure you can’t go wrong. :)

 Definitely a wonderful dessert, and a hit with my friends, and a fun contribution to all of the other great recipes in the Virtual Bake Day!
 Be sure to follow Gold Medal Flour on Facebook, Twitter, Instagram, YouTube and Pinterest this holiday season for how-to recipes, videos, tips on baking, and other deliciousness.

 Thanks for organizing such a great event, Gold Medal Flour.
 Happy baking, everyone!!!

 Prepare 24 baking cups with paper baking liners.
-Place a peanut butter cup in each baking liner.
 Set aside.

 In the bowl of stand mixer, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add in vanilla.